jeancochrane/jeancochrane.com/content/blog/price-is-right.md

 )
 ```

-Unfortunately, the query plan revealed that this too required a join, in spite
+Unfortunately, the query plan revealed that this query also required a join, in spite
 of its different syntax: